I’m going to share my 6 tips on how to paint PERFECT stripes every time.

 Take your tape measure and wrap a piece of tape around inches you want it to be (this will keep you measurements accurate).

 Starting in the upper corner behind the door.
-Line up your tape measure against the adjacent wall and bring you tape measure out to the width you want it to be and make a small dot with the chalk.
+Line up your tape measure against the adjacent wall bring your tape measure out to the width you want it to be and make a small dot with the chalk.
 Work your way down the wall vertically making dots about every 2 feet or until you get to the bottom of the wall.
-Now go back up the ladder and take your blue tape and line it up to the right of the dot.
+Now go back up the ladder take your blue tape and line it up to the right of the dot.
 (NOTE: if you don’t cover all the chalk dots don’t worry, they come off very easily later).
-Run the tape all the way to the bottom and leave about a 1” piece over the base board (You will use this tab to remove it when you’re done) lightly run your fingers over the tape to secure it to the wall.
+Run the tape to the bottom and leave about a 1” piece over the baseboard (You will use this tab to remove it when you’re done) lightly run your fingers over the tape to secure it to the wall.